bitrise-io/devcenter/_articles/reviews/Enable or disable a Step draft.md

 {% include message_box.html type="note" title="Experimenting with workflows" content="To experiment with different configurations for a workflow, without removing or disabling Steps, we recommend cloning the workflow.
 You can modify the cloned workflow as much as you wish without changing anything in the original."%}

-## Run a Step only in CI environment, skip it for local builds
+## Running a Step only in CI environment

 This is quite similar to how you [completely disable a step](#disable-a-step), but instead of specifying `false` as the `run_if` expression, you specify `.IsCI`, which will only be true in CI mode.